Tropicana Motel: Closure and demolition

 The property was purchased by a partnership headed by developer Yehuda Naftali.
 The motel finally closed in late September 1987 after Naftali won permission from West Hollywood to construct a $20-million complex of motel rooms and retail shops.
-Demolished began in October 1987 to be replaced by a 178 unit Ramada Inn.
-"I think it’s a shame.
-I think they should have gone and got it made a historic landmark, or something, ‘cause it was," said Richard Miller, Duke's maitre d’hotel.
+Demolition began in October 1987 to replace the motel with a 178-unit Ramada Inn.
+"I think it's a shame.
+I think they should have gone and got it made a historic landmark, or something, 'cause it was," said Richard Miller, Duke's maitre d’hotel.